laxcat/resume/README.md

 # Résumé and Parser

 This repository is the official source of truth for my résumé data, in text format: [tyler-martin-resume.txt].
-It also contains [parse.py], a résumé parsing script specifically designed to interpret my résumé‘s data.
-See a technical breakdown below.
+It also contains [parse.py], a résumé parsing script specifically designed to interpret my text-based data.

 ## parse.py